VerosK/kubernetes-kopf-demo/README.md

       kubectl delete -f test-manifests/hello-world.yml -n default

+  The Job and Pod objects shall disappear too.

 ### License

 CC0 1.0 Universal (CC0 1.0).
 Public Domain Dedication.

 No warranty.
 Use at your own risk.
 It it breaks, you should keep both pieces.